My old college roommate lost his younger brother to cancer and left my roommate as the beneficiary on his retirement account.

 For this reason, if you choose to name a minor child as a beneficiary to your plan, you should also create a custodial arrangement.

 This is an arrangement in which you select a custodian for the account under the Uniform Gift to Minors Act (UGMA).
 That law enables a named custodian to have the authority to manage the money in the retirement plan and to do so without court supervision.

 What if a child inherits a retirement plan that does not name a custodian?
 This is certainly a complication.
 In such a situation, the parents of the child will have to petition the court to themselves be named custodians of the retirement plan.

 But if the child has no parents – which could certainly be the case if you’re leaving the plan to one or more of your own children – the account will have to be managed by a court-appointed guardian, who will also be supervised by the court.

 Potential Non-Spouse Beneficiary Complications

-In addition, if you die before you turn 70 1/2, and therefore had not begun taking RMDs, each beneficiary can separately calculate RMDs, based on his or her own life expectancy.
+In addition, if you die before you turn 73 and therefore have not begun taking RMDs, each beneficiary can separately calculate RMDs, based on his or her own life expectancy.

 This could create a problem for the younger beneficiaries.
 It will mean that they will have to take withdrawals based on a shorter life expectancy.
-For example, a 10-year-old child will have to take RMD's that are based on life expectancy of your 40 year old spouse.
+For example, a 10-year-old child will have to take RMDs that are based on the life expectancy of the 40-year-old spouse.